gguillotte/mdsrd5/mdsrd5.md

 **Duration:** 1 round

 An invisible barrier of magical force appears and protects you.
-Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from magic missile.
+Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from [*magic missile*](#magic-missile).

 #### Shield of Faith